clojure/clojure/clojure.markdown

 *	RatioNum

 	Represents a ratio between integers.
-Division of integers that can't be reduced to an integer yields a ratio, i.e. 22/7 = 22/7, rater than a floating point value.
+Division of integers that can't be reduced to an integer yields a ratio, i.e. 22/7 = 22/7, rather than a floating point value.

 Any numeric operation involving DoubleNums yields a DoubleNum.